andreeeeaaaaas/my-digital-space/_pages/studio/parao.md

 <figcaption>In the zone, shot by Dad</figcaption>
 </figure>
 <p class="callout blue">
-    'Moral Laxa curates an immersive night of performance at Pact, with ambient and experimental electronics courtesy of live heavyweights Mara and Andreas.' <br>– Resident Advisor
+    'Moral Laxa curates an immersive night of performance at Pact, with ambient and experimental electronics courtesy of live heavyweights Mara and Andreas.' – Resident Advisor
 </p>

 I spent a lot of time thinking about how to approach making music for this live set.